 The Cabazon Water District is an independent special district, which operates under the authority of Division 12 of the California Water Code.
-The District was formed in 1954 and is governed by a five-member Board of Directors, elected at-large from within the District's service area.
+The District was formed in 1954 and is governed by a fivemember Board of Directors, elected at-large from within the District's service area.
 The General Manager administers the day-to-day operations of the District in accordance with policies and procedures established by the Board of Directors.
-The District employs five (5) full-time employees organized into two departments.
+The District employs five (5) full-time and one (1) part-time employees organized into two departments.
 The District's Board of Directors meets each month.
 Meetings are publicly noticed and citizens are encouraged to attend.